-My first experience teaching English abroad was in the Andes of Ecuador in a small rural town.
+My first experience teaching overseas was in the Andes of Ecuador in a small rural town.
 I had just completed my BA and I wanted to explore a part of the world that was new to me, considered to be “off the beaten path.”
 I arranged my trip with a volunteer abroad company that charged me a lot of money to complete a 6 month TEFL internship.
 I assumed I would pick up the skill of teaching English quite easily without any prior experience or TEFL certification!
 Boy, was I wrong!

 Upon arrival I discovered how challenging the job would be as my role was to teach English to children and youth-at-risk who lived in impoverished conditions in nearby towns.
 In addition, many of the children had behavioral problems and learning disabilities.
 The school had donated books, games and arts and crafts supplies but donations were shipped irregularly and were so few that we were forced to rotate what we had on a more than regular basis.